stevegeek/quo/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/quo.
+Bug reports and pull requests are welcome on GitHub at https://github.com/stevegeek/quo.

+## Inspired by `rectify`

+Note this implementation is loosely based on that in the `Rectify` gem; https://github.com/andypike/rectify.

+See https://github.com/andypike/rectify#query-objects for more information.

+Thanks to Andy Pike for the inspiration.

 ## License